ivanhanigan/datasharing/index.md

 title: Index
 ---

-This is a collection of evidence based recommendations for anyone who needs to share data with another analyst and wants to avoid the other person misunderstanding the data.
+This is a collection of opinions based on more than 15 years experience, and evidence based recommendations (from literature) for sharing data.
+This is for data analysts who want to share data with another analyst and wants to avoid the other person misunderstanding the data.

 #### [Introduction](/datasharing/introduction)